grantholle/laravel-powerschool-auth/readme.md

 That being said, PowerSchool doesn't support the `<identityAttribute/>` configuration to customize the user's identity attribute.
 For OpenID, as far as I can tell, it defaults to `{url}/oid/{usertype}/{username}`.
 In our company we have experienced weird behavior if the username contains weird characters.
 For example, it's valid in PowerSchool to have Chinese/Korean usernames.
 The identifier that gets sent is just encoded spaces, i.e. `{url}/oid/guardian/%20%20%20`.
 For some reason email addresses work ok, thankfully.

 This also means that if a user's username changes who has already authenticated in your application, they will be authenticated as a new user because their OpenID identifier has also changed.
 For this reason you may want to configure a different attribute, such as `email`, to be used as the identifying attribute.
+It depends on whether you expect emails or usernames to change more often.

 ```php
 [